xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

 # 18Strong pocast
+## 173: Tyler from golfsmartacademy

+two things most amateur golfer should be paying attention to:
+* clubface awareness
+* controlling ground contact

 ## 172: What Are You Committed To?

 * create a manifesto, what do you want to be. write it down